 - Rental market data: Median rents, days on market, listing counts, and rent change figures.
 Sourced from county public records, deed and tax assessor data, and rental listings on publicly accessible platforms.

 Data refreshed monthly.
-Doorstead benchmarks reflect managed properties only and may not be representative of the broader Charleston metro rental market.
+Doorstead benchmarks reflect managed properties only and may not be representative of the broader Charleston Metro rental market.